GitMurf/obsidian-drag-and-drop-blocks/README.md

 - Move a block
 - Create a block reference
 - Copy text and include an alias link back to the source block
+- Copy search results by dragging results into your notes
+- Create block reference by dragging search results into your notes while holding `Alt`

 ## Details